VisitFyn

 To show his power and cement his position, Harald Bluetooth launched a series of massive building projects.
 The great ring forts were a central aspect of this endeavour.
 One of these monumental structures with its strict geometric and symmetrical shapes landed like a UFO on the site we know today as Nonnebakken in Odense - just south of Odense Å.

-The Ringborgen makes the central power's grip on the country visible and shows Harald's financial and military strength.
-The Ringborgen on Nonnebakken was long forgotten and overlooked.
+The Ring Fortress makes the central power's grip on the country visible and shows Harald's financial and military strength.
+The Ring Fortress on Nonnebakken was long forgotten and overlooked.
 A nunnery occupied the area as early as 1100.
 Hence the name.
 In the early 1900s, large parts of the rampart were dug away.
 And the city has grown around and over the complex.
 However, archaeological excavations and georadar surveys show that large parts of the original ramparts are well preserved below the surface.

 UNESCO World Heritage